frickly-systems/ardep_fork/lib/uds/README.rst

 - ``UDS_REGISTER_LINK_CONTROL_DEFAULT_HANDLER``: Register a default handler provided by the library

 Because the *Link Control* service changes the communication settings of the underlying can interface, it is recommended to use the default handler to correctly restore the interface on a timeout.

+Due to restrictions on the can interface (it is not possible to read the current bitrate), the default bitrate must be set with `CONFIG_UDS_DEFAULT_CAN_BITRATE` in your project's prj.conf.

 The default handler also registers a handler for the session control events, so don't consume these events if you use the default handler.